learn-co-students/dsc-probability-distributions-recap-atlanta-ds-062419/README.md

-# Probability Distributions - A Recap
+# Probability Distributions - a Recap

 ## Introduction